 You can’t come to Mount Gambier and not visit Umpherston Sinkhole/Balumbul.
 This enchanting sunken garden is surrounded by parkland with log benches and picnic facilities.
 Dogs are allowed on a leash at the park surrounding the sinkhole but must not enter down into the sinkhole as it is home to a variety of native animals.

 With soccer, football, hockey, softball, cricket, baseball and other sporting facilities, the Blue Lake Sports Park is a versatile park for all ages and interests.
 It is one of few off the leash dog parks in Mount Gambier.
 As this is a shared space, please be mindful of cleaning up after your dog.

 Just a 15 minute drive from Mount Gambier, the 2km walk around the volcano crater’s rim provides sensational views of the region.
 Dogs can join you on this adventure as long as they are on a leash.
 The walk to the top is quite steep, but definitely worth it!

 Port MacDonnell is Mount Gambier’s closest beach town and is also the crayfish capital of Australia.
 Enjoy a stroll along the beach and take in the pure fresh air.
 Although it may be tempting to take them off the leash, your dogs must be on a leash and cannot go within 800m of the jetty.

 Enjoy some of our pure Southern Ocean air at Bucks Bay.
-30 minutes from Mount Gambier, Carpenter Rocks little more secluded than Port MacDonnell, Carpenter Rocks is a little more secluded than Port MacDonnell.
-When visiting Bucks Bay you dog must always be on a leash.
+30 minutes from Mount Gambier, Carpenter Rocks is a little more secluded than Port MacDonnell.
+When visiting Bucks Bay your dog must always be on a leash.